metadiego/qwestive-voting-tester/README.md

 npm run 'SCRIPT_NAME'
 ```

-Where script name corresponds to a key in package.json scripts.
+Where SCRIPT_NAME corresponds to an element in package.json[scripts].
 For example:

 ```
 npm run example